 - The United Kingdom's decision to leave the European Union will have an impact on councils' work.
 The Council has set up a working group to plan for a number of scenarios to mitigate this risk, including potential impacts on availability of staffing for Council services.

-A detailed report was considered by the Corporate Policy and Strategy Committee on 7 August 2018. - A detailed report was considered by the Corporate Policy and Strategy Committee on 7 August 2018, with a further update provided to the Committee on 14 May 2019. - The 2012 and 2016 Scotland Acts introduced new financial and social security powers.
-As a result, Scotland's budget is influenced by Scotlish ministers' tax decisions and how well the Scotlish economy performs compared to the rest of the UK.
-In its five-year strategy, the Scotlish Government estimates that the Scotlish budget could vary by up to six per cent by 2022/23. - In 2018, the Scottish Government and COSLA launched the Local Governance Review of how powers and responsibilities are shared across national and local government and with communities.
-The aim of the review is to give local communities more say in how public services in their area are run, with legislation to be developed in 2019. - The latest update was considered by the Corporate Policy and Strategy Committee on 4 December 2018. - Councils and their partners are developing fresh approaches to financially empowering local communities and actively involving them in making decisions.
+A detailed report was considered by the Corporate Policy and Strategy Committee on 7 August 2018, with a further update provided to the Committee on 14 May 2019. - The 2012 and 2016 Scotland Acts introduced new financial and social security powers.
+As a result.
+Scotland's budget is influenced by Scottish ministers' tax decisions and how well the Scottish economy performs compared to the rest of the UK.
+In its five-year strategy, the Scottish Government estimates that the Scottish budget could vary by up to six per cent by 2022/23. - In 2018, the Scottish Government and COSLA launched the Local Governance Review of how powers and responsibilities are shared across national and local government and with communities.
+The aim of the review is to give local communities more say in how public services in their area are run, with legislation to be developed in 2019.

+The latest update was considered by the Corporate Policy and Strategy Committee on 4 December 2018.

+Councils and their partners are developing fresh approaches to financially empowering local communities and actively involving them in making decisions.
 For example, the Council has developed a case for the introduction of a Transient Visitor Levy (TVL).